lfr/FSharp.Domain.Validation/docs/demo.md

 ## KISS™ certified ✔

-So declaring types requires very little code, but validating does too, in fact the validation function from above doesn't even need to specify the type when it can be inferred:
+So declaring types requires very little code, but validating does too, in fact the validation function from wouldn't even have to specify a type if it could be inferred like in the code below:

 ```fsharp
 open type FSharp.ValidationBlocks.Block<str, TxtErr>